Ways of World Knowing, Gebunden

 Klappentext

-After decades of long and thorny negotiations, the United Nations agreed to a High Seas Treaty in 2023 that is designed to protect marine biodiversity in areas Beyond National Jurisdictions (BBNJ Agreement).
-This treaty is just one of many policy documents that have been introduced as a part of global policy efforts to protect oceans amid a climate crisis that is having devastating effects on marine life.
+After decades of long and thorny negotiations at the United Nations, the High Seas Treaty was finalised in 2023, to protect marine biodiversity in areas beyond national jurisdiction.
+This treaty is just one of many instruments that have been introduced as part of global policy efforts to protect oceans amid a climate crisis that is having devastating effects on marine life.
+Despite the prevalence of ocean knowledge in coastal communities around the world, local ways of knowing have often been marginalised in scientific narratives and legal provisions.